Clot questions over AstraZeneca and J&J vaccine - RFI

 - What happened? -

-The European Medicines Agency last week said unusual blood clots should be listed as a very rare side effect of the AstraZeneca vaccine, although stressing that overall benefits in preventing Covid-19 outweighed the risks.
+The European Medicines Agency (EMA) said on Tuesday that blood clots should be listed as a "very rare" side effect of the Johnson & Johnson coronavirus vaccine.

+As of April 13, 2021, eight cases of blood clots were reported in the United States -- all in patients under 60, mostly women -- out of seven million people vaccinated.

+Earlier this month, the EMA made the same recommendation for the vaccine made by Anglo–Swedish pharmaceutical company AstraZeneca.

 They are uncommon both for where they appear in the body and because they occur together with low levels of blood platelets, which help the blood to clot.